 I love all the iron work shop signs!

-Climbing to the Abbey you soon leave the busy shop filled streets and begin to have views over the tops of the houses.
+Follow the ever climbing path to the Abbey where you soon leave the busy shop filled streets and begin to have views over the tops of the houses.

 Like Chartres Cathedral, the Abbey at Mont Saint Michel was designed to receive crowds of pilgrims.
 Today’s entrance to the Abbey faces east and is a continuation of the village street that winds its way up to the entrance.
 However, the original entrance was on the west side.
 After winding their way around to the west side, pilgrims entered an enclosure and climbed to the main level of the Abbey through this barrel vaulted gallery.